yeonghoo2/crashloop-operator/README.md

 watch kubectl get rs,pods -l app=test-crashloop
 ```

-The operator should detect and remove the ReplicaSet within 2-3 minutes after the pod enters CrashLoopBackOff state.
+The operator should detect and remove the ReplicaSet within 30 seconds after ALL pods enter CrashLoopBackOff state.

 ## 🛠️ Development